cosmos/cosmos-sdk/x/bank/spec/02_keepers.md

 from directly and explicitly receiving funds through means such as `MsgSend` and `MsgMultiSend` in addition to direct API calls such as `SendCoinsFromModuleToAccount`.

-Typically, these addresses are module accounts and if they were to receive funds outside of the expected rules of the state-machine, invariants are likely to be broken and could result in a halted network.
+Typically, these addresses are module accounts.
+If these addresses receive funds outside of the expected rules of the state machine, invariants are likely to be broken and could result in a halted network.

-By providing the `x/bank` module with a blacklisted set of addresses, if a user or client attempts to directly or indirectly, e.g. via IBC, send funds to any one of these blacklisted accounts, the operation will error.
+By providing the `x/bank` module with a blocklisted set of addresses, an error occurs for the operation if a user or client attempts to directly or indirectly send funds to a blocklisted account, for example, by using [IBC](http://docs.cosmos.network/master/ibc/).

 ## Common Types